tchancse/dialogflow-cx-reference-connection/README.md

 [Download and install ngrok](https://ngrok.com/download), an Internet tunelling service.</br>
 Sign in or sign up with [ngrok](https://ngrok.com/), from the menu, follow the **Setup and Installation** guide.

-Set up a domain to forward to the local port 6000 (as thi server application will be listening on port 6000).
+Set up a domain to forward to the local port 6000 (as this server application will be listening on port 6000).

 Start ngrok to listen on port 6000,</br>
 please take note of the ngrok **Enpoint URL** as it is needed when setting up the corresponding sample server application using Vonage Voice API,